jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/index.rst

   ..
 TIP::

-    I can use the terminal_ to open a file_ in the `Integrated Development Environment (IDE)`_ by typing the name of the program and the name of the file_, for example with `Visual Studio Code`_ when I type this in the terminal_
+    I can open a file_ from the terminal_ in the `Integrated Development Environment (IDE)`_ by typing the name of the program and the name of the file_, for example with `Visual Studio Code`_ when I type this in the terminal_

     .. code-block:: shell
       :emphasize-lines: 1